SENG637-Group14/seng637-assignment4/seng637-Report_Group14.md

 # Introduction
-Building upon the foundations established in our previous labs, this report details our exploration of advanced testing techniques, specifically mutation testing and web application testing.
-As a continuation of the last lab, in this lab, we're doing two types of software testing.
-First, we're using Pitest to see how good our old tests are at finding bugs in the `Range` and `DataUtilities` code.
-We'll try to make our tests better so they catch more bugs (increase the "mutation score").

-Second, we're using Selenium to test "Air Canada" website.
-We'll create tests to check if different parts of the website work correctly.

-You can find the website tests in the root folder (.side files), and the updated bug-finding tests in the "org.jfree.data" part of the "JFreeChart_Lab4" folder.
+This report builds on the concepts introduced in previous labs, focusing on two advanced testing techniques: **mutation testing** and **web application testing**.

+1. **Mutation Testing with PITEST:**
+   We evaluated the effectiveness of our existing test suite for the `Range` and `DataUtilities` classes by running PITEST.
+The goal was to improve our tests to detect more mutations and enhance the overall mutation score.
+The refined test cases are located in the `org.jfree.data` directory of the `JFreeChart_Lab4` folder.

+2. **Web Application Testing with Selenium:**
+   We developed and executed Selenium tests to validate the functionality of the **Air Canada** website.
+These tests ensure that critical features perform as expected.
+The `.side` files containing these tests can be found in the root directory.

+This approach strengthened our ability to identify bugs in both application logic and web interfaces.

 # Analysis of 10 Mutants of the Range class